Compusa/MessageBoard/README.md

 dotnet run --project .\src\MessageBoard.Api
 ```
 The MessageBoard API service will be up and running when the `dotnet run` command has completed.

-The endpoints will be available at: https://localhost:5001/api/v1/messages
+The **endpoints** will be available at: https://localhost:5001/api/v1/messages

-The swagger documentation will be available at: https://localhost:5001/swagger
+The **Swagger documentation** will be available at: https://localhost:5001/swagger